megahello/osu-wiki/wiki/osu!_tournament_client/osu!tourney/Troubleshooting/en.md

 See previous answer.

+## I am unable to spectate 8+ people!

+In usual circumstances, the osu!tourney client is unable to spectate more than 8 people at once.
+Please contact [tournaments@ppy.sh](mailto:tournaments@ppy.sh) for this kind of ability.

 ## How do I stream my tournament to streaming services like Twitch?

 We recommend using [Open Broadcaster Software](https://obsproject.com/), but any other streaming program that can capture the screen may also be used.